 The space industry is utilizing emerging technologies including 5G, advanced satellite systems, 3D printing, big data, and quantum technology to upgrade and scale activity and operations in space.
 Many services such as weather forecasting, remote sensing, global positioning system (GPS) navigation, satellite television, and long-distance communications systems critically rely on space infrastructure.
 Moreover, new SpaceTech trends such as smart propulsion, space robotics, and space traffic management are also gaining traction in the emerging space industry.
 Together with increasing private investment in the industry, startups develop the technologies to ease movement, operations, and communications between Earth and space.

-Innovation Map: Top 10 SpaceTech Trends & Innovations
+Innovation Map outlines the Top 10 SpaceTech Industry Trends & 20 Promising Startups

-The Tree Map below illustrates the top 10 SpaceTech trends that will impact space companies in 2021.
+Based on the SpaceTech Innovation Map, the Tree Map below illustrates the impact of the Top 10 SpaceTech Industry Trends.
 Startups & scaleups build small satellites like CubeSats and NanoSats to reduce the economic cost of launching vehicles into space.
 Companies also develop reusable launch vehicles to further reduce the cost of launching rockets into space.
 Fast and secure communications using satellites incorporate advancements in hardware like antennae, transmitters, and receivers.
 With an expected growth in space traffic, startups are creating feasible solutions for space travel and traffic management, as well as junk and debris removal.
 Finally, low-earth orbit (LEO) satellites, along with big data & analytics, play a crucial role in the success of future space exploration and missions.

-Global Startup Heat Map: SpaceTech Startups & Emerging Companies
+Global Startup Heat Map covers 2.162 SpaceTech Startups & Scaleups

 Small satellites are increasingly becoming common in recent years, making it the top trend among SpaceTech trends in 2021.
 Miniaturized satellites allow for cheaper designs and advancements in industrial technologies enable their mass production.
 Startups develop small satellites that enable space companies to conduct missions that large satellites typically struggle with.
 Moreover, small satellites are well-suited for use in proprietary wireless communications networks, as well as for scientific observation, data gathering, and monitoring the earth using the GPS.